Granulate/gmaestro-eks-blueprints-addon/README.md

 ```

 After a few seconds, you will gain full visibility into your K8s cluster objects.
-First rightsizing recommendations may take up to 5 minutes to load.
+The first rightsizing recommendations may take up to 5 minutes to load.

 ## `gMaestroAddOn` Required (props)
 Take the following parameter from the sample YAML file that was downloaded.

 #### `b64ClientId: string`

-copy from the Deployment section `MAESTRO_CLIENT_ID` value
+Copy from the Deployment section `MAESTRO_CLIENT_ID` value

 #### `clientName: string`